On Calibrating Diffusion Probabilistic Models: Experiments

 \textbf{Setup.} We apply post-training calibration to discrete-time models trained on CIFAR-10~\citep{Krizhevsky2012} and CelebA~\citep{liu2015faceattributes}, which apply \emph{parametrization of noise prediction} $\boldsymbol{\epsilon}^{t}_{\theta}(x_{t})$.
 In the sampling phase, we employ DPM-Solver~\citep{lu2022dpm}, an ODE-based sampler that achieves a promising balance between sample efficiency and image quality.
-In accordance with the recommendation,\footnote{https://github.com/LuChengTHU/dpm-solver} we set the end time of DPM-Solver to $10^{-3}$ when the number of sampling steps is less than $15$, and to $10^{-4}$ otherwise.
+Because our calibration directly acts on model scores, it is also compatible with other ODE/SDE-based samplers~\citep{bao2022analytic,liu2022pseudo}, while we only focus on DPM-Solver cases in this paper.
+In accordance with the recommendation, we set the end time of DPM-Solver to $10^{-3}$ when the number of sampling steps is less than $15$, and to $10^{-4}$ otherwise.
 Additional details can be found in \citet{lu2022dpm}.
 By default, we employ the FID score~\cite{heusel2017gans} to quantify the sample quality using 50,000 samples.
 Typically, a lower FID indicates a higher sample quality.
+In addition, in Table~\ref{newtable3}, we evaluate using other metrics such as sFID~\citep{nash2021generating}, IS~\citep{salimans2016improved}, and Precision/Recall~\citep{sajjadi2018assessing}.

 \textbf{Computing $\mathbb{E}_{q_{t}(x_{t})}\left[\boldsymbol{\epsilon}^{t}_{\theta}(x_{t})\right]$.} To estimate the expectation over $q_{t}(x_{t})$, we construct $x_{t}=\alpha_{t}x_{0}+\sigma_{t}\epsilon$, where $x_{0}\sim q_{0}(x_{0})$ is sampled from the training set and $\epsilon\sim \mathcal{N}(\epsilon|\mathbf{0},\mathbf{I})$ is sampled from a standard Gaussian distribution.
 The selection of timestep $t$ depends on the sampling schedule of DPM-Solver.
 The computed values of $\mathbb{E}_{q_{t}(x_{t})}\left[\boldsymbol{\epsilon}^{t}_{\theta}(x_{t})\right]$ are restored in a dictionary and warped into the output layers of DPMs, allowing existing inference pipelines to be reused.